Michele Cerofolini: Loan moves

 On 13 July 2018, Cerofolini joined Serie B club Cosenza on a season-long loan.
 He made his professional debut in Serie B for Cosenza on 26 September 2018 in a 2–0 away defeat against Cremonese.
 One month later, on 30 October, he played his second match for the club, a 1–1 home draw against Pescara.
 However, in January 2019, his loan was interrupted and he returned to Fiorentina leaving Cosenza with only these 2 appearances, remaining an unused substitute for 17 times during the loan, here he was the third goalkeeper after Pietro Perina and Umberto Saracco.

 On 25 January 2019, Cerofolini moved on another loan, to Serie C club Bisceglie.
 Two days later, on 27 January, he made his debut in a 1–0 home defeat against Viterbese Castrense.
 Two weeks later, on 10 February, he kept his first clean sheet for the team in a 0–0 home draw against Trapani and two more weeks later, on 24 February, he kept his second in a 0–0 away draw against Paganese.
 He became Bisceglie's first-choice in the second part of the season.
 Cerofolini ended his six-month loan to Bisceglie with 13 appearances, 11 goals conceded and 6 clean sheets.

 After appearing on the bench three times for Fiorentina in November and December 2019, on 9 January 2020 he joined Serie C club Casertana on loan.
 Three days later, on 12 January, he made his debut for the club in a 2–2 away draw against Rende.
 Ten more days later, on 22 January, Cerofolini kept his first clean sheet for Casertana in a 0–0 home draw against Potenza.
 On 9 February he kept his second clean sheet in a 0–0 home draw against Bisceglie.
 Cerofolini ended his six-month loan to Casertana with eight appearances, eight goals conceded and two clean sheet.

 On 20 August 2020, Cerofolini was loaned to newly promoted Serie B club Reggiana on loan for the 2020–21 season.

 On 28 January 2022, he joined Alessandria on loan.

+Return to Fiorentina

+At the end of the loan he returned to Fiorentina, and he made his Serie A debut for the club on 30 April 2023 in a 5–0 home win against Sampdoria.

+Frosinone

+On 14 August 2023, Cerofolini signed a three-year contract with Frosinone.

+Bari

+On 9 July 2025, Cerofolini moved to Bari on a three-season deal.